jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Limited partnerships: aggregation rule for land provisions (4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.

-### YB 13 Trusts: person and trustee for person
+### YB 13 Look-through companies and owners of interests
-[Repealed]
+Association
+(1) A look-through company and a person who has a look-through interest for the look-through company (an owner) and who is a director or employee for the look-through company are associated persons.
+Some owners
+(2) If subsection (1) does not apply to a look-through company and an owner, then they are associated persons if the owner has effective look-through interests of 25% or more in a right, obligation, or other property status, or thing of the look-through company.
+Some owners: general aggregation rule
+(3) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2 to YB 11 and YB 14, person A is treated as holding anything held by person B.
+Some owners: aggregation rule for land provisions
+(4) For the purposes of subsection (2), if a person (person A) and another person (person B) are associated under any of sections YB 2, YB 3, YB 4(1)(b) and (2) to (4), YB 7, YB 8, YB 10, YB 11, and YB 14, person A is treated as holding anything held by person B.

 ### YB 14 Tripartite relationship
 Test
-(1) Two persons (person A and person B) are associated persons if— (a) person B is associated with a third person (person C) under any of sections YB 2 to YB 12; and (b) person C is associated with person A under any of sections YB 2 to YB 12, excluding the section under which person B is associated with person C.
+(1) Two persons (person A and person B) are associated persons if— (a) person B is associated with a third person (person C) under any of sections YB 2 to YB 13; and (b) person C is associated with person A under any of sections YB 2 to YB 13, excluding the section under which person B is associated with person C.
 Exception: companies tests
 (2) Subsection (1) does not apply if—
   (a) person B is associated with person C under section YB 2; and